heatherhaks/kterminal/README.md

 - Supports 256 Extended Ascii ([IBM Code Page 437](https://en.wikipedia.org/wiki/Code_page_437)) font sheets, in a 16x16 layout with no buffers around the glyphs.
 Dwarf Fortress font sheets are compatible.
 Font sheets do not have to be square.
 - Full color support for each glyph, including foreground color, background color, and transparency.
+- Vertical and horizontal flipping, rotation, and scaling of each glyph

 ## Example Project
 Here's an [example project](https://github.com/heatherhaks/KTerminalColorPicker/) showing off the features of KTerminal.